Skip to main content

 Tutorial: How to use Git to deploy and update a website Pt.
 1

-This tutorial outline the steps I took to push to my remote Git Server, and update my website with one command simultaneously.
+This walks through how I push changes to my remote Git server and update my live website with a single command.

 The local repository